oneNutW0nder/pwn-tips/README.md

     ```
   - This builds the addres `0x400abd` which has a newline byte in it and using an instruction such as `mov eax` would not work either due to `mov eax` introducing null bytes.

+- Keep in mind potential code segments that could be used to leak addresses. (_example in pwnable.tw/start_)